Pollo-de-monte

 White-capped Tanager

-Behavior: White-capped Tanagers are typically seen foraging for insects and fruits in the canopy of trees.
+Behavior: White-capped Tanagers are seen foraging for insects and fruits in the canopy of trees.
 They are often found in small groups or pairs.

 Breeding: The breeding habits of the White-capped Tanager are not well-documented, but they are known to build cup-shaped nests in trees and shrubs.